 When balancing these wheels of energy, it’s best to start with the first chakra, located at the base of your spine, to explore areas of safety, finances, family, and nourishment.
 Root yoga poses for chakras encourage your connection with Mother Earth.
 Think mountain pose and all three warrior poses.
 The vibrancy of the upper three chakras is dependent upon the health of the lower chakras.
 It’s like that analogy of building a house.
 Once a strong foundation is intact with the root chakra, you move up to the sacral chakra, and so forth.

 Without grounding and stability, working with the crown chakra can feel discombobulating.
 In between the lower and upper three wheels is the fourth chakra.
 This spinning wheel is rooted in our experience of love (as both the giver and the receiver), joy, and inner peace.
 The heart chakra ignites the heart center, via poses such as cobra, camel, and bridge.

 Common blockages often reside in the root and heart centers, along with the fifth chakra, our storehouse for communication.
 If you ever find yourself with clear and strong speech after doing plow, fish, and supported shoulder stand—all of which support the throat chakra—now you know why!

-Chakra balancing by way of an asana practice is transformational on an emotional, psychological and physical level.
-To learn more about this approach, visit poweryoga.com and check out the chakra balancing series.
+Chakra balancing by way of asana practice is transformational on an emotional, psychological and physical level.
+To learn more about this approach, check out our chakra balancing series.